SHxKenzuto/AlchemicalQuest/README.md

   * Shift + Click a Condensate chest with an item to assign it's production type.
 Assuming the player has enough EMC and the item can be synthesized, the items will begin production.
 * Slimefun
   * If Slimefun is installed, this plugin's recipes will be added to the Slimefun Guide. **This plugin does not require Slimefun to run**

-## Planned Features
-* Automation Upgrades
-  * Upgrades to MK2 - MK3 chests for faster throughput
-* Slimefun
-  * As at this first release, only vanilla items + EquiTech items can be condensed / synthesized.
-A Future update will allow for Slimefun core items to also be added.
-* DankTech
-  * The addition of a new type of pack to DankTech that converts voided items into EMC with a % loss
-  * The addition of a new type of pack that builds from assigned slots using EMC.

 ## Pages
 * **_READ THIS ONE FIRST ->_** [Balancing](https://github.com/Sefiraat/EquivalencyTech/wiki/Balancing) **_<-READ THIS ONE FIRST_**